zhcmeng/smolagents/docs/source/tutorials/tools.md

 ```

-> [!WARNING]
+> [!TIP]
-> Beware when adding tools to an agent that already works well because it can bias selection towards your tool or select another tool other than the one already defined.
+> Beware of not adding too many tools to an agent: this can overwhelm weaker LLM engines.

 Use the `agent.toolbox.update_tool()` method to replace an existing tool in the agent's toolbox.